-Cancelled Events – All dates for Mickey’s Not So Scary Halloween Party have been canceled for 2020.
+Canceled Events – At this time we still don’t know which events will be running in 2021.
+Last year in 2020 however, all dates for Mickey’s Not So Scary Halloween Party were canceled, as well as other events.
 This is important since tens of thousands of people come to Disney World each year for that reason alone.

 Construction Going On – This October you won’t be able to miss the construction going on in Walt Disney World, especially when visiting EPCOT, which is in the middle of a huge transformation project.
 Expect delays and to be re-routed because of this.

-EPCOT Food and Wine Festival – Don’t worry, this event is still going on, though it’s in a reduced format with fewer marketplaces and fewer menu options.
+EPCOT Food and Wine Festival – Don’t worry, this event is still happening, though it may be in a reduced format with fewer marketplaces and fewer menu options.

-Some Attractions and Experiences Not Running – The Disney Dining Plan, FastPass+, and Extra Magic Hours are not running in October 2020.
+Some Attractions and Experiences Not Running – At this time, the Disney Dining Plan, FastPass+, and Extra Magic Hours are not running in October 2021.
 Neither are character meets, most character meals, and some attractions and shows.

-These changes, plus many others are expected to be in place beyond October 2020, and into 2021.
+These changes, plus many others are expected to be in place beyond October 2021, and possibly into 2022.
 It also makes accurately predicting crowds difficult, along with what attractions and entertainment will be available during your visit.